AnHongjun001/OMS/README.md

 If you have any question, contact us by ahj@anhongjun.top.

 ## Framework
-We follow the idea of separation of front-end and back-end to develop this project.
+We follow the idea separation of front-end and back-end to develop this project.

 The Back-end program is in folder *API*.
 They should be deployed on a PHP server.
 And the Front-end is in folder *web*.
 They're written in html+css+js and should be deployed on a static web server.